harbik/scot/book/src/intro.md

 ## About

-RCS is free and open-source, and is released under dual MIT and Apache 2.0 licenses.
+scot is free and open-source, and is released under dual MIT and Apache 2.0 licenses.
 It is being developed by Gerard Harbers for *Harbers Bik LLC*.

 ## Disclaimer
-The data, methods, and algorithms in the rcs library, and this book, referencing Standard Organizations such as the International Commission on Illumination (CIE), or any other Standards Organizations, have not been endorsed, qualified, or approved by these Standard Organizations.
+The data, methods, and algorithms in the scot library, and this book, referencing Standard Organizations such as the International Commission on Illumination (CIE), or any other Standards Organizations, have not been endorsed, qualified, or approved by these Standard Organizations.
 Please consult their documentation and standards for authoritative methods, recommendations, and data.
-If you find any deviations or errors between the official standards and the implementations in this library, please report them as [issues](https://github.com/harbik/rcs/issues) on its GitHub page.
+If you find any deviations or errors between the official standards and the implementations in this library, please report them as [issues](https://github.com/harbik/scot/issues) on its GitHub page.
 Please be also aware that light and color measurements are difficult and depend on a lot of factors, with many of them outside the scope of this library and its applications.
 If you have a professional lighting, display lighting, or color issue, please consult a specialist.